temporalio/documentation/docs/application-development/foundations.md

 A synchronous start initiates a Workflow and then waits for its completion.
 The started Workflow will not rely on the invocation process and will continue executing even if the waiting process crashes or stops.

-Make sure to acquire workflow interface or class name you want to start.
+Be sure to acquire the Workflow interface or class name you want to start.
 For example:

 ```php
 #[WorkflowInterface]